 Does this mean your teen shouldn’t pursue athletics?
 Not at all!
 This means you (the parent) shouldn’t chase athletic scholarships.
 Most colleges have athletics, and your teen can play athletics in college without the burden of taking on debt to pursue a “scholarship.”

-Please, spend 6 minutes and watch this Divison I athlete’s WATER POLO debt disaster (stay with it until the end!):
+Please, spend 6 minutes and watch this Division I athlete’s WATER POLO debt disaster (stay with it until the end!):

 CAUTION #3 Blinded by the (spot)Light